-To make sure everyone starts at the same place, the lottery covers the first 14 picks of the first round, which represent the 14 teams that did not make the playoffs that season.
+To make sure everyone starts at the same place, the lottery covers the first 14 picks of the first round, which represent the fourteen teams that did not make the playoffs that season.
 Naturally, these picks can be traded just like any other selections so the teams choosing can absolutely be ones who made the postseason.

-The Teams: Who has What
+The Teams: Who Has What

 Other than those moves, all other teams would retain their lottery picks as of this writing.